timpyrkov/pynhanes/README.md

 \* `parse_codebook.ipynb` produces a codebook DataFrame which is a handy tool to convert numerically-encoded values to human-readable labels

 #
+\** `parse_activity.ipynb` parses Minute wake/sleep/non-wear prediction from PAXPREDM field for 2011-2012 and 2013-2014 surveys encoded as:
+0 - Missing, 1 - Wake wear, 2 - Sleep wear, 3 - Non wear, 4 - Unknown

+#
-\** `parse_userdata.ipynb` may combine several variables into a sinle variable.
+\*** `parse_userdata.ipynb` may combine several variables into a sinle variable.
 Normally you would like to do that if:

 **a) Same data field has alternative names in diffrenet survey years (but be careful since the range of values may have changed -see the codebook):**